oluwabusola-may/Staple-Food-Cost-Signals-for-FMCG-Planning/README.md

 Both datasets were sourced from the publicly available NBS and CBN websites.

 **World Bank data was evaluated and excluded** — found to be skewed toward two states, not nationally representative.
-Full rationale in `/documentation/world_bank_exclusion_rationale.md`.
+Full rationale in `Cleaning_Summary.csv`.

 ## Methodology